Relintai/pandemonium_engine_docs/tutorials/2d/2d_sprite_animation.rst

           (for example, a platformer may update the sprite's ``h_flip``/``v_flip`` properties when a character turns while starting a 'turning' animation), it's important to keep in mind that ``play()`` isn't applied instantly.
-          Instead, it's applied the next time the :ref:`AnimationPlayer <class_AnimationPlayer>` is processed.
+          Instead, it's applied the next time the `AnimationPlayer <class_AnimationPlayer>` is processed.
           This may end up being on the next frame, causing a 'glitch' frame, where the property change was applied but the animation was not.
           If this turns out to be a problem, after calling ``play()``, you can call ``advance(0)``